 What’s the first thing you made for Abel?

 During an especially rough crossing between Sardinia and Menorca (we spent 48 hours on the sea in rough conditions), I needed to supervise all three kids underboard while my husband and our friend steered the boat in turns (our autopilot broke after the first hour).
 Tensions were high and Abel really felt it: he became a little monster, pulling hairs, biting and screaming.
 I knew I had to improvise so I grabbed some paper and scissors and quickly started cutting.
 I gave him two cats: a mama cat and a baby cat.
 Miracle.

 Abel spent the next two days being an angel, petting his cats.
 He gave them names, built them a house, fed them and took them everywhere with him.
 Right there and then I felt that something special began.
 I knew this moment opened up a path to a world where we won’t need to buy toys to make us happy.
 Making toys made us happy.

 What’s been the most successful toy?

-They’re mostly made of recycled scrap paper, as they literally take minutes to complete, but we’ve experimented with more lasting and elaborate materials, too, like wool and wood.
-Besides the cats, our most successful toy has been a small pretend-doctor kit that we made from pieces of wood board and decorated with pencils.
+They’re mostly made of recycled scrap paper, as they literally take minutes to complete.
+But we’ve experimented with more lasting and elaborate materials, too, like wool and wood.
+Besides the cats, our most successful toy has been a small pretend-doctor kit.
+We made it from pieces of wood board and decorated with pencils.
 It includes a jar of honey, a thermometer, plasters and chamomile tea.
 Our kids play with these almost every day.

 What’s your background in making and creating?